Cunya/FlameShader/README.md

 # Flame Shader done with Windsurf and Claude 3.5

 A dynamic flame shader visualization project built with Three.js that applies customizable flame effects with images.
-The project uses WebGL shaders to create realistic flame animations that can be masked to follow specific image shapes.
+The project was developed using Windsurf IDE and uses WebGL shaders to create realistic flame animations that can be masked to follow specific image shapes.

 ## Features